japrozs/japrozsaini/content/how-i-hacked-freecodecamp.md

 ## The Idea

-A few days, I was feeling bored so I went to [freecodecamp.org](www.freecodecamp.org) to learn some new stuff.
+A few days ago, I was feeling bored so I went to [freecodecamp.org](www.freecodecamp.org) to learn some new stuff.
 I looked in to the Machine Learning course, did a few problems and started fiddling with the Chrome devtools when I saw a big JSON object with almost 1700 items and each had a similar structure like so:

 ```json
 {